jamesgiff5/home_services_performance_dashboards/Financial_Dashboard/README.md

 - Consider seasonal pricing or memberships to offset demand dips

 ⚠️ *“Realized” mode includes paid jobs only and shows quoted amounts from those jobs.
 It approximates earned revenue, not exact cash flow.*
-⚠️ *Margins may slightly exceed 100% in edge cases where costs were recorded for unpaid jobs.
-These reflect real-world variance and were preserved to maintain operational accuracy.*
+⚠️ *Breakdown percentages (costs + profit) may slightly exceed 100% in rare cases where costs were recorded but payment was not collected.
+These edge cases reflect real-world margin erosion and were preserved to maintain operational accuracy.*

 ---